Mercedes-Benz Sedans

 Symptoms of Low Transmission Fluid There are a few easily identifiable symptoms that you may be running low on transmission fluid including: Warning Lights: You will see a dashboard warning light indicating that your transmission fluid temperature is hotter than normal.

-See also: How much does it cost to service a mercedes a class?
+See also: How to open the bonnet on a mercedes e class?

 Back to top button